 Learn a simple tutorial for a DIY outdoor TV cover with repurposed shutters.
-This is a great addition to your outdoor space.
+This outdoor tv cabinet is a great addition to your space.

-Who doesn’t love watching a football game outside with great company and great food!
+Who doesn’t love watching a football game in an outdoor space with great company and great food!
 That was our ultimate goal when we decided to install a TV on our back porch.
 My worry was how we were going to keep the TV out of all the elements.
-This is when I got the bright idea to create this DIY outdoor TV cover with repurposed shutters.
+Our home has the tendency to get a lot of wind (and we live at the beach, hello hurricanes!).
+This is when I got the bright idea to create this DIY outdoor TV shield with repurposed shutters.

-When researching for a an outdoor TV cover, I had two things in mind: cost and time, neither of which I had a lot of.
-What materials would I used for the outdoor tv cover?
+When researching for a an outdoor TV cover, I had two things in mind: low cost and not much time.
+What materials could I use for the outdoor tv enclosure?
 Could I find something around the house to repurpose?

 That’s when I ran to Pinterest for ideas.
 Isn’t that what y’all do too?